About the

 enjoys his art.
 He bases his style of playing to Lucknow Gharana that

-he learnt from his illustrious Guru tabla maestro Pandit Swapan
+he learnt from his illustrious Guru, tabla maestro Pandit Swapan

-unique & distinctive.
+unique and distinctive.

 Sri Chatterjee has already accompanied outstanding musicians such as

-Pt.
-Manilal Nag, Ustad Ali Ahmed Hussain Khan, Sri Ronu Mazumder and
+Pandit Manilal Nag, Ustad Ali Ahmed Hussain Khan, Sri Ronu Mazumder and

 many others and has earned a very good name both from the audience as